-So, for example, if a prime contractor claims it is owed $20,000, and the property owner issues a “payment-in-full” check for $15,000 that is endorsed, it’s game over.
-No contract rights, no lien rights.
+So, for example, if a prime contractor claims it is owed $20,000, and the property owner issues a “payment-in-full” check for $15,000 that the GC endorses and deposits, it’s game over.
+The GC has no contract rights, and loses their lien rights.

-What if, on the other hand, a subcontractor cashed a “payment-in-full” check from the prime contractor.
+What if, on the other hand, a subcontractor cashed a “payment-in-full” check from the prime contractor?
 The subcontractor is prevented from filing suit against the prime contractor for any additional payments, because it is fully settled.
-But, can the subcontractor file a mechanics lien and seek the remaining portion under mechanics lien laws?
+But, can the subcontractor file a mechanics lien and seek the remaining portion from the property owner under mechanics lien laws?

 It’s an interesting argument, and it may be successful under some very limited circumstances, not to mention favorable statutory language within a particular state’s lien laws.
 However, in all likelihood, they would be prevented from filing a mechanics lien and stuck only with the amount received from the “payment in full” check.

 In addition to doing legal research on this topic, I also did a general Google search on the question.
 There is a lot of bad information out there.